 Much like Adobe’s Connect, Zoho Meeting also offers a range of solutions for conducting online meetings, hosting webinars, and performing audio, video, and screen sharing.
 One of the impressive highlights of the service is the ability to launch or join meetings right from the browser without having to download an app on the device.
 Then, there is also the ability to perform audio/video calls and share screens while collaborating from anywhere in the world.
 Additionally, you also get a few other meeting tools like meeting recording, meeting syncing with your calendar, and meeting scheduling and managing team members, among others.

 When it comes to online meetings, Zoho Meeting provides dial-in numbers to make calls for instances when your network connection is weak.
 It also has the option to embed meeting links to your website to get multiple people to join in, get RSVPs for invites, and the ability to moderate meetings with more control.

 Plans: Free (14-day trial), Meeting ($10/month), Webinar ($19, $29, $39, and $79)

 View Zoho Meeting

-As for collaboration, GoToMeeting provides the screen (desktop/application) sharing feature, which, just as it sounds, allows you to broadcast your desktop to collaborate in more interactive ways.
-To add to the experience, it also offers virtual whiteboard and drawing tools to help you brainstorm your ideas and express them effectively.
-Additionally, with higher-end plans, you get hardware solutions for more professional conferencing and collaboration.
+As for collaboration, GoToMeeting provides the screen (desktop/application) sharing feature, which, just as it sounds, allows you to broadcast your desktop to collaborate more interactively.
+To add to the experience, it also offers a virtual whiteboard and drawing tools that help you brainstorm your ideas and express them effectively.

 Plans: Free (14-day trial), Professional ($14/month), Business ($19/month), Enterprise (on-demand)